 I stopped myself and wondered why I felt such negativity concerning my scar all these years.
 I would even cringe when I had my blood pressure taken.
 My wrist was always turned over and my scar exposed to the medical professional checking my vitals.

 And I finally came to the realization that my scar bothered me because I had been so fixated on what OTHER PEOPLE thought about me when they saw it.
-They surely assumed I’d been in a viscous knife fight, right?
+They surely assumed I’d been in a vicious knife fight, right?

 In such an image-conscious society, we are so focused on looking perfect – any blemish, scar, or imperfection can cause us to feel flawed or inadequate.